 Heroin is a highly addictive opioid drug that causes short-term pleasure followed by long-term health problems.
 The U.S. opioid crisis affects over 900,000 people annually.
 According to CDC, heroin use leads to thousands of deaths every year.

 Heroin use disorder is a serious problem that requires immediate medical attention.
 Without professional medical assistance, quitting heroin is nearly impossible.
-Thankfully, patients can choose from various rehabilitation facilities with drug detox and recovery services.
+Thankfully, clients can choose from various rehabilitation facilities with drug detox and recovery services.
 At New Directions for Women, we design a comprehensive rehabilitation program for women who want to battle their heroin addiction.

 What is Heroin?